BME-Memristor-Group/measurement-logs/probe-station/tech-log.md

 ### K08p100.
 - IV_02 successfull contacting.
 LRS = -8E-9, HRS = -4E-9, On/Off Ratio = rouhgly 2, Switching voltage = +-3V, 1s.
 Stable.
 Stability check from IV19-23.
 - Switching to noise setup.
+### Noise
+- Card offset : -0.117204 mV, Agilent offset : -0.248276 mV,
+- Starting in HRS state (ser01).
+The first HRS in (ser01) is without the +-500mV in the end.
+The second is longer and contains it.
+- Switching to LRS.
+Couldnt set it with -3V.
+Switching to IV setup.
+- After some measurements the LRS/HRS switched to  LRS = -20E-6, HRS = -8E-6.
+The (ser02)'s measurements are unknown whether they are LRS or HRS.
+- The first (ser01) measurement was in 1e6 gain, and it went to overload, which made the position weird on the map.

 ## 2024.02.07.
 Julich samples, Nth measurement - Matteo